raghumy/play-scala-github/README.md

 * Setup an environment variable called GITHUB_TOKEN
 * Configure property `slick.dbs.default.db.url` in `conf/application.conf`.
 This will be the name of the sqlite database file
 * Update frequency is configured in `conf/application.conf` with property github.update.interval.
+This defaults to 5 minutes.
+* Another property defines how often to check for updates github.check.interval.
 This defaults to 2 minutes.
 ## Running

 * Run `sbt run`.
 This should start the play framework